ILIAS-eLearning/ILIAS/src/UI/ROADMAP.md

 (present and future) types of nodes without forcing odd inheritances between them.

+### Revise Modals of DataTable

+DataTable allows for asynch Actions and will accept Modals or MessageBoxes as response.
+The response will be opened in a Modal NOT using the Modal-Component's template and asynch-mechanisms, but rather inject the HTML/JS in its own template (see tpl.datatable.html, datatable.clas.js::asyncAction).
+The DataTable should fully use UI\Component\Modal.

 ## Long Term

 ### Make Constraint in Tag Input Field work again